jena-harper/Google-Data-Analytics-Bike-Share-Analysis/README.md

 # Optimizing Membership at Cyclistic: A Data Analytics Case Study

 ##  Introduction
 Welcome to the **Cyclistic Bike Share Analysis Case Study**!
-In this project, I will follow the data analysis process taught in the Google Data Analytics Professional Certificate program: **Ask, Prepare, Process, Analyze, Share, and Act**.
+In this project, I will follow the data analysis process outlined in the Google Data Analytics Professional Certificate program: **Ask, Prepare, Process, Analyze, Share, and Act**.

 This case study focuses on understanding how **casual riders and annual members use Cyclistic bikes differently**.
 These insights will inform a marketing strategy aimed at converting casual riders into annual members.